 Ram Lab

-We study evolutionary biology, ecology, and cultural evolution, using mathematical, computational, statistical, and machine-learning models and collaborations with empirical biologists.
-Our interests span a wide range of biological systems, from viruses, bacteria, and fungi to whales and humans.
+We study evolutionary biology, ecology, cultural evolution, behavior, and communication, using mathematical, computational, statistical, and AI models and collaborations with empirical biologists.

 See the research page to learn about our research interests and projects.